RC priest Fr Christo: Church intervention to help murder victims’ families

 News

-Fr Robert Christo incenses the photo of a murder victim during a special mass on Sunday at the St Dominic’s RC Church in Penal. – Jeff K. Mayers
+Fr Robert Christo incenses the photo of a murder victim during a special mass on Sunday at the St Dominic’s RC Church in Penal.
+Photo by Jeff K Mayers

 RC priest Fr Robert Christo says the Penal RC Church is doing what it can to help the Cudjoe and Lewis families through the traumatic experience of having 31-year-old Abeo Cudjoe and her 12-year-old son Levi Lewis murdered at their Lachoos Road, Penal home on Tuesday last week.